 TREASURIES

 • U.S. Treasury Bills: U.S. Treasury Bills, often called T-bills, are sold in terms ranging from a few days to 52 weeks.
-Bills are typically sold at a discount from the par value (par value is also called face value).
+Bills are typically sold at a discount from the par or face value.
 When a bill matures, investors are paid the par value.

 • U.S. Treasury Bonds: U.S. Treasury Bonds are fixed interest bonds issued by the U.S. government with a maturity of more than 10 years.
 Treasury bonds make interest payments semiannually and the income that holders receive is only taxed at the federal level.

 • U.S. Treasury Notes: U.S. Treasury Notes are fixed interest bonds issued by the U.S. government with a maturity of 2, 3, 5, 7, or 10 years.
-Treasury bonds notes interest payments semiannually and the income that holders receive is only taxed at the federal level.
+Treasury notes pay interest semiannually and the income that holders receive is only taxed at the federal level.

 U